-Top 10 Chinese Animation Series for Children
+Top 10 Chinese Animation Series for Children Learning Mandarin

 Click on the image to view the trailer

-This hugely popular animation series has been running for twelve years!!
+This hugely popular Chinese animation series have been running for twelve years!!
 The story is about a group of innocent goats living in the land of Qing Qing Plains and a big bad wolf who tries to eat them.
 The featured song of the series is quite catchy and makes viewers want to sing along.
 Each character in the lyrics pops up in different colours, while some characters shake and move, making the lyrics visually appealing.
 The success of the series has led to the production of several 喜羊羊与灰太狼 films.

 The cartoon is based on one of China’s great literature ‘Journey To The West’.
 It tells the story of a monkey king who due to his many serious mischiefs, is punished by the goddess.
 In order to set himself free, he has to guard the great monk to fetch precious Buddhist scripts from India.
 They are joined by three other pilgrims: the Pig, the Friar, and the Horse.
 Throughout the journey, they meet various monsters who try to harm the great monk and the disciples dutifully protect their master and accomplish their mission.
 There is also a classical movie of The Monkey King and the newer version, Monkey King: Hero Is Back, voiced by Jackie Chan.
 Click here to watch the trailer.
 By watching this series, not only will children get to learn mandarin for kids through edutainment, but they will also learn about important Chinese classical literature.

 This 100-episode series features the five Beijing Olympics mascots, Fuwa (or good luck dolls).
 The five mascots are named after the slogan北京欢迎你: Bei Bei, Jing Jing, Huan Huan, Ying Ying, and Ni Ni.
 The dolls were brought home by a boy named Dayou who lives in Beijing with his parents.
 The dolls come alive at night when Dayou is asleep.
 The stories are mainly about sports and Olympics and include many informative narratives about legends related to sports.
 Different kinds of sports are featured in the episodes.